 3. Education and Training:

 a.
-USABA’s Grievance, Complaint and Appeal Procedures as referenced in the previous section, are materially free of bias and conflicts of interest, to address allegations of misconduct following the report of complaint of misconduct which were adjudicated under a criminal background check.
+USABA’s Grievance, Complaint and Appeal Procedures are materially free of bias and conflicts of interest, to address allegations of misconduct following the report of complaint of misconduct which was adjudicated under a criminal background check.

 b.
 In cases where the Ted Stevens Act applies, USABA will comply with the Act’s requirements.